HuangLab-SYSU/block-performance/README.md

 Depending on the complexity of your test, this step can take a very short or a very long time to execute.
 Once the test successfully finishes, you will see the test data file and the corresponding HTML report on your local computer.

+You can repeat this step as many times as needed until you achieve satisfactory results.
+However, please avoid starting a new test before the current one has finished.
+A server cluster can only execute one test at a time.

 ## Step 3 - Remove the cluster.
 (All servers will be terminated, saving you money.)

+Finally, don't forget to release all the servers; otherwise, you'll continue to be billed by AWS.
+Similar to before, you'll need to provide your AWS API key information.

 ```bash
 node jmeter-cluster-remove
 ```

+And that's it!
+These are the primary steps for using BlockPerformance.